Landing Fees at Private Helicopter Sites (UK specific)

 Reasons given by the hotels themselves for high fees vary but include:

 You must pay for the inconvenience to the other guests – it is our personal experience that in the vast majority of cases the landing of a helicopter is a rarity and quite exciting.
 Disappointment then sets in when out of the machine comes not Zac Efron or Tom Cruise but a middle-aged property developer.

 We do not want to encourage helicopters to land – the answer to this is just say no.

-We are worried about our liability – liability is only increased by charging a fee and all us helicopter people have got insurance already.
+We are worried about our liability – liability is probably increased by charging a fee.
+Remember that all helicopter pilots have got insurance already.

 We need documentary evidence of £10mn indemnity – we were unable to get any sensible expanation for this and it feels out of proportion, especially where the landing area is several hundred feet from any building.

 We need 3 weeks notice – we jest you not.
-This is an absurd but nonetheless real request, but we have many that require 48 hours and yet don’t have animals.
+This is an absurd but nonetheless real request, and we have many sites that require 48 hours and yet don’t have any explanation.

 So far Helipaddy has nearly 1000 moderated off-airfield landing sites in the UK (another 2000 are in Europe and the States) and over 100 UK sites in the pipeline awaiting final moderation.
 Yes we do contact them all.
 Of those 9% are charging fees but the fees vary hugely.
-It is rumoured that someone was asked for £1400 to land near Tring but the worst known offenders are those that charge even if you’re staying the night:
+It is rumoured that someone was asked for £1400 to land near Tring but here are a few that charge even if you’re staying the night:

 - Hellidon Lakes £100